-How to delete cache on Mac | Mac Cache Clearing Guide
+Empty Cache on Mac – Cache Clearing Guide

-In computing, a cache is a component that stores data so future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation, or the duplicate of data stored elsewhere.
+In computing, a cache is a component that stores data so future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation or the duplicate of data stored elsewhere.
 A cache hit occurs when the requested data can be found in a cache, while a cache miss occurs when it cannot.
 Cache hits are served by reading data from the cache, which is faster than recomputing a result or reading from a slower data store; thus, the more requests can be served from the cache, the faster the system performs.

-Simply, caches are temporary files that system and apps use to avoid recreating or re-downloading some information for their operating.
-It’s sounds not that bad, but over time caches become bigger and bigger and start slowing your Mac instead of making it work faster.
+Simply, caches are temporary files that the system and apps use to avoid recreating or re-downloading some information for their operating.
+It sounds not that bad, but over time caches become bigger and bigger and start slowing your Mac instead of making it work faster.
 Thus, periodically we have to delete them.

-How to delete caches?
+How to delete cache on Mac?